thilanga/thilanga.github.io/_posts/2018-08-02-dependency-injection-with-php.md

 If you look at the MusicPlayer constructor, it takes one argument.
 It's the Music service Interface.

-It's time to let the music player to play some tracks from services.
+It's time to let the music player play some tracks from the injected services.

 ```php
 require __DIR__ . '/vendor/autoload.php';